Conorjs98/weather-app/README.md

 Don't know hwo to read from a file? google it.

+I have provided some skeleton code.
+This is one way to structure the project.
+You are not restricted to this.
+I would reccomend not looking at the skeleton code unless you are stuck.

 ### Future work

 Once done with this we can talk about how this project can be expanded.